sbergot/mothership-assistant/README.md

   - timer may be reccurring
   - timer has a name and creates a message for all or only the DM
   - timer can be paused, removed or reset to 0
+- put session code and player connections in separate warden tab
 - "library"
   - stored in local storage
   - warden tab to allow export/import tables from library